youliangtan/robot_arm_workcell_manager/README.md

 # robot_arm_workcell_manager (RAWM)
 Robot arm manipulation manager package is one of the module for the Central sterile services department (cssd) workcell application.
 This package will act as a standalone workcell (aka: Dispenser Robot), which handles the robotics aspect of cssd_workcell.
-When a `DispenserRequest` is being sent out by a user to RAWM, this workcell will begin executing the task, starting with the picking motion of custom design instrument tray from a medical rack, then end it by placing the tray on MIR cart (follow-up delivery task by MIR).
-Fiducial Aruco markers will function as locating visual markers for pose estimation.
-Aruco markers are attached to the trays and MIR cart. `ur10` and `ur10e` are used in this application.
+When a `DispenserRequest` is being sent out by a user to RAWM, a 'RAWM' workcell will begin execute the pick and place task. `ur10` and `ur10e` are used in this application.
 Current package is developed and tested on `ros-melodic` and `gazebo 9.1`.

+The task sequence starts with picking up a custom design instrument tray from a medical rack, then end it by placing the tray on MIR cart (follow-up delivery task by a AGV).
+Fiducial visual markers (aruco) will function as locating markers for pose estimation and id matching.
+Aruco markers are attached to the trays and AGV cart.

-Newest version consists of namespacing support with move it, able to let two arms dance choreographically!!
+Newest version consists of namespacing support with move it, enable two arms to perform choreographed dance!! 🤖🤖

 **Active in Development!!!**